 Note that insurance policies generally don't fall within the meaning of a superannuation scheme, so the schedule and formula methods don't apply to foreign life insurance policies.
 Instead, you'll need to apply the FIF rules to your foreign life insurance policy.
-For more information about your obligations under the FIF rules go to www.ird.govt.nz (search keyword: ir461) for A guide to foreign investment funds and the fair dividend rate (IR461).
+For more information about your obligations under the FIF rules go to ird.govt.nz for A guide to foreign investment funds and the fair dividend rate - IR461